 Identify your audience, albeit a single person or a large crowd, and research your audience's background.
 Knowing your audience assists with encoding messages effectively.

 - Appropriate environment - Choose an appropriate environment for communicating your message.
 Environment plays an important role in how your audience decodes your message, according to California State University Fullerton.

 Your clothes, grooming habits, and hair style all represent your attitude toward a given situation.

 Personal conversations can take place within an 18 inch to four foot radius, while four feet to 12 feet serves as the parameters for social settings, and 12 feet plus proves appropriate for public communication.
 Violating these distances can make your audience feel uncomfortable, preventing them from successfully decoding your messages.

 Pay attention to the communicator's nonverbal communication.
 Nonverbal communication accounts for the majority of messages sent, according to Buffalo State University.
 In decoding messages, nonverbal communication can reemphasize verbal messages, indicate deception, or add further meaning.
 An important factor to keep in mind for deciphering nonverbal communication is the speaker's nonverbal communication cultural norms.

 If you decide to get lunch with an old friend and the friend insists you meet her at her office, this could indicate she wants to share with you her professional success.

 A cow image prevents potential confusion by indicating exactly the object you wish to communicate about.
-(See References 1 p.
-3)

 Zachary Fenell is a 2009 graduate of Notre Dame College of Ohio.
 He holds a Bachelor of Arts in communication with minors in philosophy and writing.
 Fenell has been writing since 2002, when he joined his high school newspaper, "The Arc Light."
 In college Fenell won awards for excellence in English and communication.